canonical/ubuntu-packaging-guide/getting-set-up.rst

     $ source ~/.bashrc

-(If you use a different than the default shell, which is `bash`, please edit the configuration file for that shell accordingly.)
+(If you do not use the default shell, which is `bash`, please edit the configuration file for that shell accordingly.)